 Since all of your switches and access points all run on the same cloud platform, adjusting your roles and privileges and applying network-wide updates is as simple as a couple of clicks.

 Having role-based access control is just one step in that process, though.
-There’s also security patches and firmware updates to worry about.
+There are also security patches and firmware updates to worry about scheduling and implementing.
 But, again, a cloud-managed platform makes this easier.

-Once you’ve worked out any bugs, you can easily apply them to the rest of your network at a time it makes the most sense.
+Once you’ve worked out any bugs, you can easily apply them to the rest of your network during the times that work best for you.
 That includes scheduling them for the times when you know nobody’s in an office or classroom.

 4) Do You Need More Network Flexibility?

-We mentioned before that each student requires at least 1 Mbps of bandwidth for a 1:1 digital learning initiative.
-Maybe your school isn’t there yet, but that doesn’t mean it won’t in the future.
-More importantly, that doesn’t mean you won’t need more.
+We’ve mentioned before that each student requires at least 1 Mbps of bandwidth for a 1:1 digital learning initiative.
+Maybe your school hasn’t adopted a digital learning initiative yet, but that doesn’t mean it won’t in the future.
+More importantly, that doesn’t mean you won’t need more bandwidth even if you don’t.

 When you consider many video streaming services need anywhere from 2 to 4 Mbps to stream in 720p, it’s possible that you’ll need even more than the recommended amount.